 - SnapCorrect offers 6, 12, and 24-month financing plans (as low as $80.81/month) through a third-party company called Affirm.
 These require a credit check to qualify, and not everyone is eligible.

-If you’re confident in your credit score, SnapCorrect could be a flexible option.
-But if you don’t think you would qualify based on a credit check, byte’s financing might be the better route.
+If you’re confident in your credit, SnapCorrect could be a flexible option.
+But if you don’t think you would qualify based on your credit score, byte’s financing plan might be the better route.
 With both services, you’ll pay a bit extra to finance your care when you factor in the interest paid over time by financing, so it’s worth it to pay upfront if you can make the finances work!

 Both companies include free whitening to accompany your aligners, which is a nice touch that allows you to brighten your smile while you straighten your teeth.
 SnapCorrect goes a few steps further and guarantees free whitening for life, so you can keep your smile sparkling indefinitely.

-byte offers some unique bonuses too, as they include their proprietary HyperByte device with your treatment cost.
-This is a huge benefit to you, as HyperByte is what makes byte’s 3-month treatment time possible.
-Sold separately, this device costs $699, so you’re getting a great value!
+byte offers some unique bonuses too.
+They include their proprietary HyperByte device with your treatment cost.
+This is a huge benefit to you because HyperByte is what makes byte’s 3-month treatment time possible.
+Sold separately, this device costs $699, so you’re getting a lot for your money!